loverajoel/jstips/_posts/en/2016-02-12-use-destructuring-in-function-parameters.md

 // -> Uncaught TypeError: Cannot match against 'undefined' or 'null'...
 ```

+It's conceptually similar to accessing a property of an undefined object, just with a different exception type.

 Destructuring assignment with default parameters hides all the above to a certain extent:

 ```js